Introducing Marine Clastic Environments:

 Ocean basin schematic from Visual Merriam Webster

 - The oceans are beneath base level for flowing streams.
-Thus, they are the primarily sites of deposition.
+Thus, they are the primarily sites of deposition for everything transported off of continents.

 - For practical purposes, marine depositional environments begin at wave base.